srikant-code/My-Front-End-Codes/README.md

 ![Neomorphic calculator screenshot](https://raw.githubusercontent.com/srikant-code/My-Front-End-Codes/master/Javascript%20projects/Calculator/deployment.png)

-- **Movie New tab Extension** This one is in development.
-Its having bugs.
+- **Movie New tab Extension** This one is in development stage and its having bugs.
 You can contribute to it.
 I would be greateful to accept a pull request.
-Here is a preview of the application I built.
-But you can [see the live deployment here](https://movie-new-tab-extension.vercel.app)
+Here is a preview of the application I built, but you can [see the live deployment here](https://movie-new-tab-extension.vercel.app)

 ![Movie New tab Extension screenshot1](https://raw.githubusercontent.com/srikant-code/My-Front-End-Codes/master/Javascript%20projects/Movie%20Trailer%20Extension/img/deployment2.png)